delan/usb3sun/README.md

 ### firmware 2.0 (????-??-??)

 * added support for adapters with **pcb rev B0** — these use pinout v2, while older revs use pinout v1
-* added support for **leds on your usb keyboard** — num lock, caps lock, scroll lock, and so on
+* added experimental support for **leds on your usb keyboard** — led updates are not yet reliable, and currently has bugs that can cause usb devices to stop responding
 * [#8](https://github.com/delan/usb3sun/issues/8) — added support for **NeXTSTEP** and **Plan 9**, which require the mouse to run at 1200 baud
 * [#8](https://github.com/delan/usb3sun/issues/8) — added a **mouse baud setting** that can be set to 9600 baud (default), 4800, 2400, or 1200 baud
 * added a **debug cli** over UART_RX — this lets you press keys and move the mouse without a usb keyboard or mouse